golemfactory/golem-docs/docs/Ncreators/javascript/examples/data.md

 npm i yajsapi
 ```

-### Upload file to provider
+### Uploading a file to provider

-In this example we calculate `md5` of the example script `worker.mjs`, send it to remote computer and
-calculate the `md5` of the file in remote location.
-At the end we print both values for comparison.
+In this example, we calculate the `md5` hash of the example script `worker.mjs`, send it to a remote computer, and calculate the `md5` hash of the file in the remote location.
+Finally, we print both values for comparison.

 ```js
 import { TaskExecutor } from "yajsapi";